amiryeshurun/OOP/README.md

 Second Lesson:

 I have uploaded the files from the seocnd lesson to the directory called "2".
-The notebook with my scraches is also available there (the name of the file is `Sadna 2.pdf`).
+The notebook with my scratches is also available there (the name of the file is `Sadna 2.pdf`).

 ---